Malvearun/Completely-serverless-in-frontend./README.md

 •	AWS console > services > CloudFront > Create Distribution / Get started.
 Before this we will create `OAI`.
 •	`Security`  > `Origin access Identity` (OAI) > `Create` > `MyOAI-S3`
 •	`Create Distribution` > we are creating `web` for this project `Get started` >
-1. Origin Domain Name: S3 link should be prepopulated, so select.
+1. Origin Domain Name: S3 link should be prepopulated, so select `test-front-end-bucket-7685678456`.
 2. Restriction Access: `Yes`
 a.
 Origin Access Identity: use an existing identity: `MyOAI-S3`
 b.
 Grant Read Permission on bucket: `No`